 A college professor in music and voice, Melinda Kaye will be fascinating audiences with her mastery of the Hurdy Gurdy, a crank-driven string instrument that can produce the volume of several instruments at once - a thousand-year old device that feels as though it was invented in a steampunk world!
-Look for her on the Main Street Stage or Joy Pavilion performing and conducting parasol duels, and she will be teaching the art of fan-painting at the Creative Exchange....
+Look for her at the Main Street Stage or Joy Pavilion performing and conducting parasol duels, and she will be teaching the art of fan-painting at the Creative Exchange....

 Prof. Jefferson Parker